Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 ```

 You should receive a message output that the role assignment has been
-completed successfully in Azure CLI or a json blob for Azure CLI 2.0.
+completed successfully in Azure CLI or a JSON blob for Azure CLI 2.0.

 You can now assign this Service Principal with Certificate-based
 authentication to an Azure KeyVault as per instructions below.